blabla1337/skf-flask/skf/markdown/code_examples/php/42-code_example--Enforce_sequential_step_order_shopping--.md

 		}
 	}

-	//note: As soon as the user visits your website you start sessions in order to asign phpsessionID
+	//note: As soon as the user visits your website you start sessions in order to assign phpsessionID

 	//A random token for every time the form loads
 	$token = base64_encode(openssl_random_pseudo_bytes(128));